 No Separate Legal Business Entity

 The noteworthy point of a sole proprietorship is that there is no separate legal business entity.
-It means that it is not separate from its owner like in case of a company.
+It means that it is not separate from its owner, like in the case of a company.
 The actions of the owner do not differ from that of his business.
-Say, Mr. Ajay Awasthi- a sole proprietor is having a cooler at his home and is using the same in his shop.
+Say, Mr. Ajay Awasthi- a sole proprietor has a cooler at his home and uses the same in his shop.
 Here, Mr. Ajay’s cooler is not bifurcated as a business or personal asset even though it is his personal asset.

-A sole proprietorship is a simple form of a business wherein one person can start his business with very few steps.
-The formalities involved here is to register his Business Name with a local authority unless there is an issue associated with the duplicate fictitious name.
+A sole proprietorship is a simple form of business wherein one person can start his business with very few steps.
+The formalities involved here are to register his Business Name with a local authority unless there is an issue associated with the duplicate fictitious name.

 Owned by one person

 There may be one or more persons carrying on a sole proprietorship.
 The owner may hire two-three persons according to his convenience.
-But that does not mean that it turns out a partnership.
+But that does not mean that it turns out to be a partnership.
 The sole ownership is of the owner only.
-It simply means that the owner has hired those persons as employees, workers, helpers, etc. When dealt with a partnership, there are two or more persons compulsorily to begin a partnership as partners with an agreed profit sharing proportion holding an unlimited liability.
-Whereas here, only the owner is responsible for his debts, profits/losses earned by him and then he disburses it to his hired persons as per his desire.
+It simply means that the owner has hired those persons as employees, workers, helpers, etc. When dealing with a partnership, there are two or more persons compulsorily to begin a partnership as partners with an agreed profit-sharing proportion holding an unlimited liability.
+Whereas here, only the owner is responsible for his debts, profits/losses earned by him, and then he disburses it to his hired persons as per his desire.

 The requirements of Starting a Sole Proprietorship